 In case you suspect or have proof that your boss is violating the law or that you are facing challenges at work because of your boss’s attitude and ethics.
 It would be best if you addressed the human resources department.
 Check the complaint procedure and file a written complaint.

 And suppose you feel that your employer is in a position of power and that complaints within the organization will go unnoticed, you can approach the National Labor Relations Board, where wage issues and labor offices issues are discussed.
 You can also hire a private employment attorney if you want to sue your boss and want to do everything legally.
-You have to be sure not to feel intimidated, and standing your ground will surely help.

 Hence, it can be seen that there are quite a few things that your boss cannot do, but unless you are aware of them, you would not be able to exercise your rights as well.
 It is always good to read a contract thoroughly and seek clarification for any ambiguous statements before signing on the dotted line.